microsoft/winget-cli/doc/specs/#396 - Settings command.md

 #### Option 2: JSON

 JSON is the popular formats that most applications tend to use.
 It is also possible to parse JSON with yaml-cpp as YAML is a superset of JSON, but a proper JSON parser might be needed depending on how well yaml-cpp handles it.
 Options are third party json parsers or Microsoft cpp winrt implementation `winrt::Windows::Data::Json::JsonObject`.
 Properties will be camelCased.

-An schema will need to be created as well.
+There is also the concern about comments because JSON doesn't support them.
+There are different approaches we could take.
+- Go with JSON standard and support properties named `__comments` which will be ignored parsing the file.
+- Use jsoncpp and allow C type comments.
+- Use yaml-cpp and allow YAML comments.

+Based on this information we are going to use JSON.
+For the comments issue, we are having a discussion here [#416](https://github.com/microsoft/winget-cli/issues/416)

 ### Location

 WinGet can either run in package context or not.
 That means the location of the settings file will be determine depending on the context.

-Package Context: %LOCALAPPDATA%\Packages\Microsoft.DesktopAppInstaller_8wekyb3d8bbwe\LocalState\settings.yaml
+Package Context: %LOCALAPPDATA%\Packages\Microsoft.DesktopAppInstaller_8wekyb3d8bbwe\LocalState\settings.yaml.
+For more about UWP file system see [this](https://docs.microsoft.com/en-us/windows/uwp/get-started/fileio-learning-track#access-the-file-system)

 Non-package context: %LOCALAPPDATA%\Microsoft\Winget\settings.yaml

 ### Command

 A WinGet command will be added to support settings.
-Expectation is that when the user enters the command the settings file will be opened in the user's default text editor.

 Options:
-- winget settings
+- settings (preferred)
-- winget config
+- config
-- winget configure
+- configure

 A command is a better option than having an argument, for example `winget --settings`, because it let us add more commands into it in the future such as set and unset.

-### Documentation

-All setting must be documented in the winget-cli repository in doc\Settings.md.
-The settings file will need to have a link to this file or some other Microsoft documentation site for reference.
-However, having a comment on JSON wouldn't be ideal.
+Expectation is that when the user enters `winget settings` the settings file will be opened in the user's default text editor via ShellExecute.
+If the user doesn't have any file type association with `.json`, the default will be is opening with notepad.exe

+There will also be a telemetry point added into the command as the other commands have.

 ### Backup Settings File